Yesterday I went on a tour around Brockley & Ladywell Cemeteries accompanied by Jonathan Boniface.

 But it all went wrong.
 The volunteer then went on to tell me that he’d been found in a very compromising position in a drill hall (and this is backed up by an article from the Gloucestershire Echo of Monday 8th March 1920, page 5) which states that he was alleged to have partaken in ‘disgraceful conduct in connection with a sergeant and six men who were under his command’.
 The court martial which resulted ended up with in King George V stripping him of all his honours.
 As if that wasn’t bad enough, this also made the front page news of the London Gazette.

 As a gay man myself, I can only shudder when I think what poor Sydney had to endure in a time when being queer and outed would have caused him serious trouble.
-After the removal, I can see him on an electoral register for a flat in Maida Vale in 1924 and he eventually died at a hospital in Worthing ten years later: probate lists his wife as his executor with his effects totalling no more than £25.
+After the removal, I can see him on an electoral register for a flat in Maida Vale in 1924 and he eventually died at a hospital in Worthing ten years later: probate lists his mother as his executor*, with his effects totalling no more than £25.

 Sometimes you come across a story and it really gets to you.
 I can do nothing to remove the hardship he went through but I would love to play a part in rehabilitating his memory and through a modern lens, restore some dignity to a man whose bravery in a time of war was never in question.
 What he got up to in private was of no-one’s concern but his own and it’s dreadful that at the time, humiliating him and stripping him of his medals was deemed necessary.

 The Friends would like to erect a more substantial memorial to him so perhaps you, dear readers, would like to share this post to see if we can track down his living relatives, as any kind of memorial change would need their permission.
 Perhaps it can also serve as a balm to a terrible circumstance that robbed a queer man of his dignity a century ago.